uofu-emb/rtos/labs/05.realtime/README.md

 1. Review and run the code `gpio_interrupt.c`
 1. Attach the Sync output from the signal generator to the oscilloscope and use as the trigger.
 1. Drive the board with the signal generator output on pin A1.
-   1. **Make sure to check the output voltages on the oscilloscope before attaching it to your board or you'll let the magic smoke out!** Set amplitude HiLevel to 3.3V, LoLevel to 0.0 V.
+   1. **Make sure to check the output voltages with the oscilloscope before attaching it to your board or you'll let the magic smoke out!** Set amplitude HiLevel to 3.3V, LoLevel to 0.0 V.
 1. Measure the delay between the sync signal and the output from the board.
 1. Increase the delay using a busy wait loop as before.
 (Put the delay before the toggle)